livanalonso/Getting-Cleaning-Data-Course-Project/CodeBook.md

 #####Step VI: Appropriately labels the data set with descriptive variable names (step 4 from assignment)
-        a) create new column names for merged.sets using the colnames() function.
+        a) create column names for |dataset_mean.std using the colnames() function.

 #####Step VII: Create a second, independent tidy data set with the average of each variable for each activity and each subject (step 5 from assignment)
-          a) Create variable all.column.names with column names from merged.sets.
+          a) Create variable all.column.names with column names from |dataset_mean.std.
           b) By using the function aggregate(), the data was splitted into subsets grouping by activity and subject
           c) Finally, the resulting tidy data set was writen to file:  dataset.step5.txt.